hetalang/heta-compiler/docs/dynms/description.md

 ### 3.1 Constants

 `constants` contains externally configurable scalar values, such as model inputs.
-A constant is initialized by a number or an expression and does not change during simulation unless a backend-specific mechanism changes it.
+A constant is initialized by a JSON number and does not change during simulation unless a backend-specific mechanism changes it.

 ```json
 {